Recombinator-k-means: An evolutionary algorithm that exploits k-means++ for recombination: The recombinator- -means scheme

-The use of an approximate comparison in the stopping criterion is intended to account for small (arguably irrelevant) differences.
-In our tests, we used a relative tolerance of $10^{-4}$.
+The second function in Algorithm.~\ref{alg:reservoir-recombinator} is the \noun{recombinator-kmeans} algorithm.
+It uses two additional auxiliary functions, \noun{keepbest} and \noun{weights}.
+The function $\textsc{keepbest}$$\left(\Phi^{\prime},\mathcal{K}^{\prime},J\right)$ returns the $J$ best costs in $\Phi^{\prime}$, along with their corresponding configurations found in $\mathcal{K}^{\prime}$.
+It is, in fact, a realization of the so-called $\left(\mu+\lambda\right)$ selection-for-survival procedure used in evolutionary strategies \citep{back2018evolutionary}.
+It guarantees that the population average monotonically improves at each generation.

-The function \textsc{weights} determines whether to favor some of the centroids in $\mathcal{Y}$ over others, based on their associated losses.
-The simplest choice is to provide uniform weights.
-In our tests, this already generally produces a drastic improvement in the results in some synthetic datasets such as A3.
-However, we have found that favoring the centroids belonging to configurations of smaller loss can help in general, and can be crucial in particularly difficult circumstances.
-It also plays a central role in ensuring that the batches eventually collapse onto some ``consensus'' configuration.
-We have used the following heuristic.
-Given an array of losses $\mathcal{L}=\left(l_{a}\right)_{a=1}^{J}$, we compute the best $l^{\star}=\min_{a=1:J}\left(l_{a}\right)$ and the mean $\overline{l}=\frac{1}{J}\sum_{a=1}^{J}l_{a}$, and use the following formula to determine the weight of the centroids in a sample:
+The function \textsc{weights} determines the selection-for-variation bias that favors the centroids in $\mathcal{Y}$ belonging to configurations of smaller cost; it thus has the role of a fitness function.
+We introduce a novel heuristic for this purpose, that gradually increases the bias, starting from a low value to encourage initial exploration and variability, and progressively going towards an exploitation phase, ensuring that the batches eventually collapse onto some ``consensus'' configuration.
+In detail: given an array of costs $\Phi=\left(\phi_{a}\right)_{a=1}^{J}$, we compute the best $\phi^{\star}=\min_{a=1:J}\left(\phi_{a}\right)$ and the mean $\overline{\phi}=\frac{1}{J}\sum_{a=1}^{J}\phi_{a}$, and use the following formula to determine the weight of the centroids in a sample $a$:\footnote{All the centroids in the sample receive the same weight, thus each value $w_{a}$ gets repeated $k$ times when building the array that is actually passed to \noun{reservoir-kmeans++}.}

 with some parameter $\beta\ge0$.
-This formula gives the largest weight to configurations close to the best one, using the difference between the mean and the best as a scale.
-The parameter $\beta$ determines the amount of skew in the weights, with $\beta=0$ corresponding to the flat (unweighted) case, and $\beta\to\infty$ leading to only choosing the candidates from the best configurations.
-We have found empirically that in most circumstances $\beta\in\left[5,10\right]$ seems to be a suitable choice.
+This formula gives the largest weight to configurations close to the best one.
+Using the difference between the mean and the best as a scale in the denominator makes the function self-adaptive.
+The parameter $\beta$ determines the amount of skew in the weights, with $\beta=0$ corresponding to the flat (unweighted) case, and $\beta\to\infty$ to only choosing the candidates from the best configurations; we increase it by a constant amount $\Delta\beta$ at each iteration.
+The algorithm is not very sensitive to the precise value of $\Delta\beta$, as long as it is non-zero; $\Delta\beta=0.1$ seems to be a good default value, and no extra tuning is required.
+A further discussion of the effect of $\Delta\beta$, with some numerical results, can be found in Appendix~\ref{appendix:parameters-deltab}.